Nevenall/blades-in-the-dark/src/02-the-characters.md

 When you attack from hiding or spring a trap, you get **+1d** to your roll.

-> This ability benefits from preparation— so don’t forget you can do that in a flashback.
+> This ability benefits from preparation—so don’t forget you can do that in a flashback.

 #### Daredevil